 Treat conditions that cause appetite loss, such as constipation, depression, or infection.

 Feed by hand.
-Ask the doctor about the best kinds of foods to offer and the best ways to feed by hand.
+Ask the health care provider about the best kinds of foods to offer and the best ways to feed by hand.

 Stop unneeded medicines.
 Some drugs can make eating problems worse, including: